zmughal-utils/vimrc/.vim/bundle/asyncrun.vim/README.md

 Runner function has only one argument: `opts`, it contains the options extracted from `:AsyncRun` command line, and `opts.cmd` stores current command.

-There is a separated extension [asyncrun.extra](https://github.com/skywind3000/asyncrun.extra) which provide extra runners to run commands in `gnome-terminal`, `tmux`, `floaterm` and more.
-You can check this to see if it can fit your needs.
+**Another way** to create a runner is to simply create a `.vim` file in the `autoload/asyncrun/runner/` folder of your run-time-path (see the [examples](autoload/asyncrun/runner)).

-If you want to create new runners please visit project wiki: [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).
+For more information, please visit project wiki: [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).

 ### Command Modifier